List of Heroes characters: Ando Masahashi

 In "I Am Sylar", after failing to convince Matt to join them, Hiro and Ando go to Reed Street Laboratories to set up a trap for HLS agents, using Ando as bait.
 Although he refuses, as Hiro manages to not freeze him, Hiro still keeps his plan going on, unfreezing the agents so they can take down Ando, and then freezing everybody again so he can take an agent's place as they carry Ando to the "Building 26".
 Once in motion, Ando is awoken by Hiro so he can be ready for action, but when an agent realizes Hiro is not one of them, Ando shoots a big blast of red lightning, affecting everyone and saving Hiro.
 As plan B, they use the GPS signal of the agents to track the place, and once they are ready to fight, Hiro tries to freeze time, but instead he receives a strong headache and nosebleed as they realize he cannot use his ability anymore.
 Ando is then seen aiding Hiro.

 In "An Invisible Thread", because of Hiro's condition, Ando plans to enter "Building 26" by himself, but Hiro recovers and insists on continuing with the plan despite the danger.
 Hiro stops time and both break in to free the trapped prisoners, including Mohinder, Noah and Danko, and replace the drugged evolved humans with all of the "Building 26" staff.
 Once time is going, Hiro and Ando show the freed prisoners the way out.
 Ando asks Mohinder to check out Hiro, finding out his body is rejecting his powers and he should stop using them.
-As Hiro faints after saving Noah from Danko, is apparently taken to a hospital by Ando and Mohinder.
+As Hiro faints after saving Noah from Danko, he is apparently taken to a hospital by Ando and Mohinder.
 Later, Ando, along with Hiro, witness the burning of Sylar's (really James Martin) body and then both decide to return home.

 In "Orientation", Ando and Hiro have opened a hired hero business called "Dial-A-Hero" in a conference room at the Yamagato Building, which enrages Kimiko.
 On Ando insistence to visit a doctor, Hiro reveals that his headaches are caused by a terminal illness, and he is dying.
 Attending their first mission, saving a girl's cat, both Ando and Hiro realize their abilities are not fitted to the situation, but still Ando is forced by Hiro to help the cat.
 Once he catches the cat, Ando loses balance and falls.
 Hiro stops time saving him, but Ando notices Hiro remains frozen while time is resumed.
 Ando then takes Hiro to Yamagato where he unfreezes.
 While talking, they remember the carnival they attended 14 years before, where a fortune teller directed Hiro on his path to being a hero.
 Ando remembers as he accidentally spilled a drink over Kimiko, causing her to hate him despite he was in love with her.
 While remembering this, Hiro's time travel manifests teleporting him to the carnival 14 years in the past.